US futures, world markets rise as investors eye US election

 “On the one hand with the fiscal implications of a Biden win/blue wave that’s a bit of a surprise -– on the other Trump is widely considered more market-friendly, so one can see how it nets out a small positive," Innes said.

-As of midnight Eastern time, Dow futures were up 0.8% and the S&P 500 futures rose 1.6%.
+Dow futures were up 0.3% and the S&P 500 futures rose 0.8%.
 Both initially fell as election returns began coming in.
-The Nasdaq futures fell back, losing 0.2% after earlier gaining 3.5%.
-The gains in the futures follow a strong performance in regular trading Tuesday on Wall Street.
+The Nasdaq future contract rose 2.3%.
+The gains in the futures followed a strong performance in regular trading Tuesday.

-Caution appeared to prevail as investors considered the implications of a last-minute decision by Chinese regulators to suspend the planned trading debut for shares in Ant Group, the fin-tech spin-off of e-commerce giant Alibaba, after what was expected to be a nearly $35 billion initial public offering.
+Investors were considering the implications of a last-minute decision by Chinese regulators to suspend the planned trading debut for shares in Ant Group, the fin-tech affiliate of e-commerce giant Alibaba, after what was expected to be a nearly $35 billion initial public offering.

 The decision late Tuesday caused the plans for trading in Shanghai and Hong Kong to be put off due to what the Chinese stock market watchdog said were “major issues" with Ant Group's regulatory compliance.

-Investors hope the end of a bruising U.S. presidential campaign may soon lift the heavy uncertainty that’s sent markets spinning recently.
-So far, Trump and Biden have won the states they’re expected to win and no battleground states have been decided.
-Early returns in Florida point to a tight race in that key state.
+Hopes prevailed that the end of a bruising U.S. presidential campaign might lift the uncertainty that’s sent markets spinning recently.
+By early morning Eastern time, results were still pending for eight states, including Pennsylvania.

-Markets around the world were rattled in 2016 as results in the presidential election suggested Donald Trump was running ahead of Hillary Clinton.
-The S&P 500 slumped early the following day, but ended 1.1% higher.
+The 2016 election rattled world markets as results showed Donald Trump was running ahead of Hillary Clinton.
+The S&P 500 slumped early the next day, but ended 1.1% higher.

-The result of the presidential election might not be known for days because of the large number of Americans who voted early.
-More than anything, what investors hope for from the election is a clear winner to emerge, even if it takes some time.
+The large number of Americans who voted early means the result of this presidential election might not be known for days.
+A contested election could inflict still more uncertainty on markets buffeted by bouts of volatility as the coronavirus pandemic has waxed and waned.

+Investors are most eager to see a clear winner from this election, even if it takes some time.
 History shows stocks tend to rise regardless of which party controls the White House.

-The biggest concern is that a contested election could drag on, inflicting still more uncertainty on markets buffeted this year by bouts of volatility amid the coronavirus pandemic.

-A cliffhanger could bring a sharp drop in share prices.
-The makeup of the Senate is another unknown throwing uncertainty into the markets.
+The makeup of the Senate is another unknown overhanging the markets.
 Another is the timing of a possible COVID-19 vaccine.

 The S&P 500 rose 1.8% to 3,369.16 on Tuesday for a second straight gain.
 The Dow Jones Industrial Average climbed 2.1%, and the Nasdaq composite added 1.9%.